-Parents/carers working in partnership with the school consistently reinforcing the school's expectations is an important factor in every young person's success.
-At Pathways Education, we will work in partnership with parents/carers to ensure that expectations are clear and parents/carers can reinforce them with their young person.
+Parents/carers must work in partnership with the school as specified in the Home-School Agreement.
+Families must consistently reinforce the school's expectations as it is an important factor in their child's success.
+At Pathways Education, we will work in partnership with parents/carers to ensure that expectations are clear and parents/carers can reinforce them with their child.
 This includes ensuring that parents/carers are kept informed about decisions made in response to a young person's inappropriate behaviour so that we can work together in the best interests of young person and to ensure expectations for behaviour are made clear.
 The school is responsible for communicating to young person's parents/carers and staff its expectations of standards of conduct.
+Parents will be informed if their child is at risk of temporary or permanent exclusion.
+As part of that discussion, as an inclusive school, a reassurance of everything that will be done to avoid this.
+Specific actions for school staff, wider professionals, the family and the student would be agreed, implemented and monitored closely with the expectation that the risks reduce for the student and for others in the school community that may be impacted by the child's behaviour.